5l1v3r1/DNS-Hacker/README.md

 # F.A.Q
 DNS Resolver Hack

+# DNS Resolver Hack Machines
+1. Windows/*nix/mac running custom DNS softwares via MIRC/IRC or sometimes outside IRC/MIRC Network
+2. Even if they are behind LAN/NAT you will still get access
+3. This does not work on websites/web systems

 # DNS Resolver Hack Details
-This is POC where you can request a DNS Forgery for any pc in the world, where there are shares or null shares ipc$ which gives access to printers, routers, or anything connected to that machine, you will get access.
+1. This is POC where you can request a DNS Forgery for any pc in the world, where there are shares or null shares ipc$ which gives access to printers, routers, or anything connected to that machine, you will get access.
 If you stuck in access, you will exactly know his/her username for pc, where you can brute force later on.